Sonechek/SonechekPython/README.md

 # SonechekPython
-I would to share this rep in my friendly circles You're welcome!!!
+I would to share this rep in my friendly circles.
+You're welcome!!!